 I'm using the name "Russula sororia" for a number of collections I have made in the Midwest that appear to be identical and share the following features:

-There is little chance, however, that the mushroom I've described and illustrated here is actually Russula sororia--a European mushroom first described by Fries in 1838.
+There is little chance, however, that the North American mushroom I've described and illustrated here is actually Russula sororia--a European mushroom first described by Fries in 1838.
 The dark brown, acrid russulas form a group that has been hotly debated for many years, and it is likely that none of the current species concepts is particularly accurate.
 For a thorough account of the putative differences between Russula sororia and similar brown russulas, see Roberts (2008, p.
 113).